gokulmInfy/m2x-particle-core/README.md

 char m2xKey[] = "<M2X access key>";
 ```

-Feed ID
+Device ID
 -------

-A feed is associated with a data source, it is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the feed used:
+A device is a source of data (it could be a physical device, a virtual device, a service, or an application).
+It is a set of data streams, such as streams of locations, temperatures, etc. The following line is needed to configure the device used:

 ```
-char feedId[] = "<feed id>";
+char deviceId[] = "<device id>";
 ```

 Stream Name
 ------------

-A stream in a feed is a set of time-series data points of a specific type (i.e. humidity, temperature).
-You can use the M2XStreamClient library to send stream values to the M2X API server, or receive stream values from the M2X API server.
+A stream in a device is a set of times series data of a specific type (i,e. humidity, temperature).
+You can use the M2XStreamClient library to send stream values to M2X server, or receive stream values from M2X server.
 Use the following line to configure the stream if needed:

 ```
 char streamName[] = "<stream name>";